Akern: the legacy of the 20th century

 CLINICAL APPLICATIONS OF VECTOR ANALYSIS

-Vector analysis is va lidated for identifying fluid overload in renal patients and for obtaining so-called “ideal dry weight” in dialysis, for distinguishing between fluctuations in body fat (body fat analysis) and those in fluids in subjects with obesity, hepatic disease and, in general, for the non-invasive monitoring of hydration in critical patients.
-Subsequently, vector analysis becomes the technique of choice in clinical settings and, thanks to the use of AKERN technology, tangible results are achieved in the monitoring of critical patients, with numerous studies published in high impact journals.
+Vector analysis is validated for identifying fluid overload in renal patients and to obtain the so-called “ideal dry weight” in dialysis, that allow to distinguish between fluctuations in body fat (body fat analysis) and those in fluids in subjects with obesity, hepatic disease and, in general, for the non-invasive monitoring of hydration in critical patients.
+Subsequently, vector analysis becomes the technique of choice in clinical settings and, many studies are published in high impact journals using the reliability and precision of Akern technology for the monitoring of critical patients.

 SOFT TISSUE ANALYSER